Spring fertilization of garden fruits

 Apples and pears

-A spring application of 1 pound of 10-10-10 for each year of the tree’s age (maximum 8 – 12 pounds of N for a standard tree, 5 pounds for semi-dwarf or 2.5 pounds for dwarf) should be applied to each tree.
+In Spring, trees should receive 0.05 pounds of Nitrogen for each year since planting with a maximum amount of 0.75 pounds for a mature tree.
+Semi-dwarf and dwarf rootstocks will require lower nutrient inputs.
 If your soil analysis shows deficiencies in other nutrients, you may need an alternate nutrient balance in the fertilizer.
 If trees have been extensively pruned, the fertilizer application rate should be reduced.
 For mature trees, the fertilizer applications can be split between two applications in the spring.

 Raspberries and blackberries